About stomach pain or ache

 - is unwell or has a fever in addition to the pain

-- complains that the pain gets worse when she moves
+- complains that the pain gets worse when they move

 - has diarrhoea or vomiting that doesn’t go away

-- is losing weight or has pain that affects her energy levels.
+- is losing weight or has pain that affects their energy levels.